danhunsaker/angular-dynamic-forms/README.md

 just want to proactively handle failure to retrieve the template.
 Enter the `template` attribute.
 When the directive sees `template`, it ignores any `template-url` and instead uses the array identified by the `template` attribute.
 (See [below](#the-template) for more details on this value.)
+At some point in the future you will also be able to dynamically update this array, and the changes will automatically be reflected in the DOM.
+This is currently unsupported, however, and for technical reasons, will likely not be supported at all for `templateUrl` arrays.

 Any other attributes you specify on the `dynamic-form` element are copied across to the `form` or [`ng-form`][] element that the directive builds to replace itself with.
 Similarly, any pre-existing